 ASK: What did Elisha say to do?
-Shut the door and fill the jars with
+Shut the door and fill the jars with oil.

-ACTIVITY: Show pitcher of yellow tinted water.
-If you conducted the Option 1 activity in the Session Starters, revisit what you learned about volume.
+ACTIVITY: Show the pitcher of golden-tinted water.
+If you conducted the Option 1 activity, revisit what you learned about volume.
 Start pouring.
 Show the students how the "oil" in your pitcher becomes less and less.